 Stable frequency is an important part of maintaining a secure power system.
 Frequency varies whenever electricity supply does not exactly match consumer demand and uncontrolled changes in frequency can cause blackouts.

-The proposed markets for raise and lower FFR would operate similar to the existing market arrangements for FCAS.
+The new markets for Fast frequency response (FFR) would operate similar to the existing market arrangements for Frequency control ancillary services.

 On 17 December 2020, the Commission published a directions paper for two rule change requests that relate to the arrangements for fast frequency response and primary frequency response in the NEM.

 Further information on the Primary frequency response incentive arrangements rule change is available at the project page.

 Submissions to the Directions paper closed on 4 February 2021.
 The Commission received 29 submissions through this stage of consultation.

 The directions paper noted that as the power system transitions to a lower emissions' generation mix, there are emerging challenges for power system operation.
 One element of this technological change is the projected decrease in power system inertia.